ikajdan/reflow_hot_plate/tools/desktop_app/README.md

 ### Send

-Data that can be send to the device.
+Commands for controlling the device.

 - 1 - starts the soldering procedure `[char]`.
 - 0 - stops the soldering procedure `[char]`.